clarissamont/PCBS_FlankerTask/README.md

 The task is expected to be the most difficult for participants when doing the congruent task; that is, they will probably have slower reaction times and less accurate responses overall.

 \* *I created the "neutral" stimuli in an attempt to replicate the "neutral" condition of the original experiment.
 I tried to choose a symbol that would not bias perception of arrow direction, but that would just be added noise.
 This is why I chose the "|" symbol.*

+## Running the Code:

+To execute this experiment, please download and run "flanker.py" on python.
+After the experiment ends (it will do so automatically), the participant data should be saved to the same folder where you downlaoded the "flanker.py" file.
+The data will be labelled flanker_ParticipantNumber_Date.xpd.
+In this file, you will find: the subject ID, block of the experiment (1-6), correct response for each trial (275 = LEFT, 276 = RIGHT), participant response for each trial (275 = LEFT, 276 = RIGHT), trial number (between 0 and 5 for each block), response time, response accuracy (1 = correct, 0 = incorrect), and trial type (congruent, neutral, or incongruent).
+An example of a .xpd file with sample data can be found at:

+## Previous Coding Experience & PCBS Comments:

+I don't have very much coding experience.
+In my undergrad I did a little bit of data analysis/statistics using R, but I have only been learning Python since the beginning of the Cogmaster (i.e. the datacamp class in S1).

+I liked this course because it pushed me to apply things I learned about Python in the first semester.
+The lectures early on in the course were great as reminders/ learning useful skills that I should know.
+It's also very useful to know how to design experiments using expyriment!